Mahboob-Attar/DataSceince-Internship-ExactSpace/Task1/README.md

 Forecasting enables short-term operational planning for temperature-sensitive components.

+Standout Note: Integration of noise-cancellation, Auto-ARIMA, and clear visualizations highlights the practical and technical value of this analysis for stakeholders.

 ---

 ## 🔮 Future Work

-- Develop **real-time anomaly detection and alerting systems**.
+Develop real-time anomaly detection and alerting systems.

-- Integrate **predictive maintenance triggers** based on model outputs.
+Integrate predictive maintenance triggers based on model outputs.

-- Explore **advanced forecasting models** such as **Auto-ARIMA, LSTM, or Prophet** for longer horizons and improved accuracy.
+Explore advanced forecasting models such as Auto-ARIMA, LSTM, or Prophet for longer horizons and improved accuracy.

+Apply noise-cancellation or signal-smoothing techniques to improve shutdown and anomaly detection reliability.

-- Build an **interactive dashboard** to visualize clusters, anomalies, shutdowns, and forecasts.
+Build an interactive dashboard to visualize clusters, anomalies, shutdowns, and forecasts.

-- Extend methodology to **other turbines or cyclone machinery** for wider applicability.
+Extend methodology to other turbines or cyclone machinery for wider applicability.

+Investigate hybrid modeling approaches combining time series and machine learning for enhanced predictive power.

 ---